tonywhite11/Project-2-Submission/fend-project-memory-game-master/README.md

 **Replay game.** The player can restart the game by clicking the reset button or by clicking the replay button on the win/game over screen.

+## Dependencies

+This project was built using libraries/dependencies from **Font-Awesome, JQuery, ES6 and Bootstrap**.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.